s-kust/python-backtesting-template/README.md

 It's a good sign when the charts of backtest results depending on parameter values resemble Gaussian curves.
 Little deviations from the optimal parameter values should ​​only cause slight deterioration in backtest results.
 If the backtest results fluctuate wildly and chaotically, something went wrong.

 # A Real-Life Example

+This repository contains a real-world study of the 200-day simple moving average (`ma_200`).

+There are two common opinions among traders:

+- nothing good happens below the 200-day moving average

+- buy the dip, don't wait for the price to go up

+They can't both be true.

 # Conclusion